-ACTION 2.1 SAFE ACTIVE STREET UPGRADES Diagnosis The Pickle District is not well serviced from an active transport perspective.
+ACTION 2.1 SAFE ACTIVE STREET UPGRADES

+Diagnosis The Pickle District is not well serviced from an active transport perspective.
 The area is bound by the Graham Farmer Freeway, Newcastle, Loftus, and Charles Streets, which are often barriers to those seeking to use active forms of transportation.
 The Principle Shared Path abuts the Pickle District, but bypasses the area to the south.
-Analysis A Safe Active Street along Golding Street will connect to the Principle Shared Path at Old Aberdeen Place, and continue to Strathcona Street and Carr Street.
+Analysis the south.
+A Safe Active Street along Golding Street will connect to the Principle Shared Path at Old Aberdeen Place, and continue to Strathcona Street and Carr Street.
 The upgrade will focus on: Improving access to Beatty Park Leisure Centre, Leederville Town Centre, and Perth City; Reduce speed on Golding Street to 30km/h; Connect residents, businesses, and visitors; and Increase accessibility to the Pickle District.
 Solution Plan and implement the Safe Active Street upgrades on Golding Street and Strathcona Street.
+Solding Street and Straticona Street.

-ACTION 2.2 CLEAVER MAIN STREET Diagnosis The Pickle District does not have a traditional main street and is largely characterised by the former light industrial land uses.
+ACTION 2.2 CLEAVER MAIN STREET

+Diagnosis The Pickle District does not have a traditional main street and is largely characterised by the former light industrial land uses.
 It lacks the amenities found in the City's town centres, including greenery and canopy cover, seating and street furniture.
 Analysis As the Pickle District transforms and the land uses change and evolve, streetscape improvements should be made to meet the needs of local businesses, residents and visitors.
 The 'Cleaver Main Street' streetscape upgrade aims to create an improved main street for the Pickle District.
 The project will create a sense of place, encourage people to linger longer, and support the growing creative and artistic community in the area.
 The upgrades include road resurfacing, central median tree planting, street furniture including seating, bicycle parking and bins, and improvements to the footpath such as 'Artlets' to create opportunities and space for art.
+The Pickle District Action Plan (Proposition Two and Action 6 and 12) identifies the opportunity to experiment with design and art ideas to improve Cleaver Street.
 In the future, there is the opportunity to improve the lighting and access to power, to further enable Cleaver Street to be a central gathering place and hub of activity.
-The City will continue to collaborate with the Pickle District Town Team in the development and delivery of any future initiatives for the Cleaver Main Street.
-Solution Continue to implement the Cleaver Main Street streetscape upgrade and collaborate with The Pickle District to deliver initiatives on Cleaver Street.
+Implement the Cleaver Main Street streetscape upgrade and Solution collaborate with The Pickle District to deliver initiatives on Cleaver Street.